+Lake Orion is a somewhat ethnically-diverse village.
 The people who call Lake Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Orion residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Orion include German, Polish, Irish, Italian, and English.
+Important ancestries of people in Lake Orion include German, Irish, Polish, English, and Italian.

 The most common language spoken in Lake Orion is English.
 Other important languages spoken here include Polish and Spanish.